THE THOUGHT:

 THE WORKING PROCESS:

-We will be working with structural engineers to design the structure and then finding local artists in each of the countries/locations to arrange and set-up the installation.
+We will be working with ice sculptors to design the structure and then finding local artists in each of the countries/locations to arrange and set-up the installation.
 A live camera feed from each location can be viewed on the web site www.ticktock-ticktock.net.

 THE DIMENSIONS:

-The globe will have a diametre of around 2 metres.
-The total weight of the ice will be around 4 metric tons and therefore the locations will have to be fairly large.
+The diametre of the ice will be around 2.5 metres.
+The total weight of the ice will be around 2.5 metric tons and therefore the locations will have to be fairly large.

 HOME IMAGES ABOUT US PARTNERS CONTACT US ARTIST SUBMISSION FORM CLIMATE CHART